Welcome to the Utah Public Notice Website: Your central source for all public notice information in Utah

 Division of State Archives

 After finding the entity name that I am looking for, I click on the name but nothing happens.
 Where are the search results?

-The browse search will produce results after the government type, entity name, and public body fields are completed.
+The browse search will produce results after the government type, entity name, and Body fields are completed.
 However, when using the advanced search the "submit" button must be clicked to show results.

-Subscription options for public bodies and individual notices available are RSS feed and Email.
+Subscription options for bodies and individual notices available are RSS feed and Email.

 RSS ("Rich Site Summary" or "Really Simple Syndication") is a format for delivering regularly changing web content to subscribers.
 Typically a user will subscribe to an RSS "feed" with a feed reader or RSS reader, though many email software programs also will use RSS feeds.
 Visit whatisrss.com for more information on RSS and various readers that you can use.

 To use the Utah Public Notice Website's RSS feeds, simply click on the RSS icon and your computer will attempt to fetch the RSS feed using the default RSS reader software already installed on your computer.
 If you install a new RSS reader after subscribing to one of our feeds, you will either have to export your subscriptions from the old software and import them into the new OR re-subscribe using our site.

 The email option will allow subscribers to receive notifications and updates directly to their email.
 This is a good option for those without access to RSS readers.
 To receive updates regarding a public notice, click on the icon and follow the instructions on how to receive updates.
 Instructions on how to stop receiving notices are sent at the bottom of each email.

 Subscription must be made individually to each Body.
 The Body must have published at least one notice before you are able to subscribe.